weech22/World-Wild-Web-AI-And-MCP-Hack-Night/ai-agent-template/README.md

 Now you're ready to start hacking!
 Choose your path:

 1. Create a MCP server and add it to the agent
-   - use Fiberplane's codegen to create a MCP server (TODO) -Join [Fiberplane's Discord](https://discord.gg/NarC9cf5vP) and share your GitHub handle in the `#ldn-hacknight`.
+   - use Fiberplane's codegen to create a MCP server -Join [Fiberplane's Discord](https://discord.gg/NarC9cf5vP) and share your GitHub handle in the `#codegen` channel.
 We will add you to the codegen platform.
       - start prompting your MCP server
    - add the MCP server to the agent by chatting with the agent and providing the URL of the MCP server
    - **Important:** Avoid MCP servers with authentication for now.